-If you are using Ubuntu, you can install Deja Dup Backup via the Ubuntu Software Center, Synaptic Package Manger, using the command
+If you are using Ubuntu, you can install Deja Dup Backup via the Ubuntu Software Center, Synaptic Package Manger, or using the command:

 Deja Dup Backup Tool can be found at Applications -> System Tools.
 The main interface is a small window with only two big icons – Restore and Backup.

 Clicking the Backup button will bring you through a short series of steps.
 At the first run, you will be asked where to backup your files/folders.
 Other than your local hard disk, you can select an external drive, connect to Amazon S3 or even backup to your own FTP server.

 Next, it will prompt you to select the folder to backup.
 By default, the Home folder is automatically included in the backup list.
 You can remove it or add new folder to the list.

 Deja dup comes with encryption support so you can backup and encrypt your files.
 If you have enabled encryption, it will prompt you for a password.
 Once the password is provided, it will proceed to backup the files/folders.